chehanr/picovault/README.md

 # PicoVault

+⚠️ **Under Active Development** - This project is currently under active development.
+Features may be incomplete and breaking changes are expected.

 Self-hostable secrets management for small development teams.
 Securely store, manage, and inject secrets into your applications.

 ## Overview

+⚠️ **Not recommended for production use** - PicoVault is designed for development teams and small-scale deployments, not production environments requiring enterprise-grade security.

 PicoVault provides a simple, secure way to manage application secrets with: